 After presenting me with a Victorian necklace crafted of the finest rainbow-splattered duct tape and yellow construction paper, The Five-Year-Old was naturally concerned about the authenticity of her work.

 “Mommyo, did the Victorian-time people use duct tape?”

 I didn’t know off-hand when duct tape was invented, but I was pretty sure that it happened well after Queen Victoria had bid this world a graceful adieu.

-Sure enough, according to IdeaFinder, duct tape was invented by the Permacel Division of Johnson & Johnson in 1942.
+Sure enough, according to IdeaFinder, the Permacel Division of Johnson & Johnson invented duct tape in 1942.
 Its first use was a military application — waterproofing ammunition cases.
 It wasn’t long, however, before resourceful soldiers found all kinds of other uses for this versatile tape.
 Soldiers used their Army green “duck tape” to repair everything from guns to aircraft.

 After the war, the housing contractors got wind of this miraculous stuff and immediately put it to work connecting heating and air conditioning ducts.
 Once the manufacturers changed their product’s name to duct tape and its color from Army Green to silver (to match the ducts), it was only a matter of time before home-owners got into the act, using the stuff for everything from inappropriate plumbing repairs to homemade wallets and did I mention jewelry?

 The Five-Year-Old, sternly: “Mommyo, you have to have your necklace checked once a month for rips.
 Let me know if it breaks and I’ll tape it.”

 Mommyo: “Thank you.
 It’s perfect with pjs.”